darara47/darara47/README.md

 ### Hello everyone!
 I'm Patryk 👋

-## I work as a Full Stack JavaScript Developer 💻
+## I've been working as a Full Stack JavaScript Developer for 3 years 💻

 ### React & NestJS